zkSync Era Portfolio Tracking: Validity Finality and the Withdrawal Delay (2026)

 zkSync Era Portfolio Tracking: Validity Finality and the Withdrawal Delay

-- zkSync Era is EVM-like in balances but not in finality.
+- zkSync Era is EVM-like in its balance model but not in its finality.

-- A tx is usable on L2 quickly; full finality comes only when a validity proof is verified on Ethereum (longer).
+- A transaction is usable on L2 quickly; full finality comes only when a validity proof is verified on Ethereum, which takes longer.

-- Pipeline: commit (no proof) → prove → execute — the state root is executable for L1 withdrawals only after a delay.
+- The pipeline is commit (no proof), then prove, then execute, and the state root is executable for L1 withdrawals only after a delay.

-- Type-4 zkEVM: some Solidity-level behaviour differs; the balance model is EVM-style, the timing is the change.
+- As a Type-4 zkEVM, some Solidity-level behaviour differs; the balance model is EVM-style, but the timing is the real change.

 Validity finality, not optimistic challenge

-zkSync Era is a validity (ZK) rollup: finality is reached when a validity proof is verified on Ethereum — there is no 7-day challenge window like an optimistic rollup.
+zkSync Era is a validity (ZK) rollup: finality is reached when a validity proof is verified on Ethereum, with no 7-day challenge window like an optimistic rollup.
 But "no challenge window" is not "instant L1 finality."
 A transaction is shown quickly and assets are usable for further L2 transactions almost immediately, while full finality aligns roughly with the corresponding L1 settlement and takes longer than the display.
-For tracking, visible/usable on L2 ≠ L1-final.
+For tracking, visible and usable on L2 is not the same as L1-final.

 The commit-prove-execute pipeline